Main content

 As international degree-seeking students, we would ask you to contact our Students‘ Office with questions regarding application, admission and study organisation.
 Should you have questions regarding study financing, right of residence, or health insurance, the International Office will be pleased to support you.
 Furthermore, you can participate in some of the sessions of the Welcome Week.

 If you have rented a room in the students' dorm, it is strictly required that you make an appointment with your caretaker for the key handover.
 You can find his contact details on the supplementary sheet which you receive together with your contract.
 There is further information on accommodation for exchange students here.
-The official arrival day is Oktober 4, 2023.
-From 8.00 am to 5.00 pm, we will offer a pick up service from Osnabrück's main station.
-If you would like to use the pick up service, please sign up at incoming@uos.de with both your arrival time and train number.
 Please note that it is not possible to move into your dorm room on Friday Afternoons, Saturdays or Sundays!
 You would have to book an alternative accommodation (hotel, hostel) to cover these days.

 Registration and residency

-In order to register in Osnabrück and obtain your residence permit, we strongly recommend to attend the appointment with the foreigner's office on October 10, 2023.
+In order to register in Osnabrück and obtain your residence permit, we strongly recommend to attend the appointments with the foreigner's office and the citizens' office during our welcome week.
 We will inform you about the different application modes.

 Please have the following documents ready for your appointment and take note of some important information about entry and moving within Germany: